WAITING LIST: Report Launch: The Female Face of Poverty – examining the causes and consequences of economic deprivation for women

 Addressing the causes and consequences of poverty for women: How do we promote women’s economic independence?

-Join the Women’s Budget Group as we launch our new report on the causes and consequences of women’s poverty.
+Join the Women’s Budget Group as we launch our new report – The Female Face of Poverty: examining the causes and consequences of economic deprivation for women.

 Hosted by Baroness (Ruth) Lister of Burtersett.

 Alison Garnham – Child Poverty Action Group

 Poverty is a gendered experience.
 Women face specific challenges in achieving financial security for themselves and their families including low paid work, unaffordable childcare, high housing costs and financial abuse.
 The position of women in the labour market, women’s entitlement to benefits, and women’s roles and expectations within the family all play a role in determining women’s economic situation and their risks of living in poverty.
 Consequences of poverty include debt, housing issues, mental and physical health problems and reduced ability to leave violent relationships.
 Young women, mothers and female pensioners, as well as disabled and BME women all face specific risks and impacts of poverty.

 Join us as we discuss these questions and share the findings of our new report.

 - What are the causes of poverty for women at different life stages and for different groups of women?